VaultaFoundation/docs/native/60_advanced-topics/22_upgrading-from-eos.md

     }
 }

-// Or explicitly denying VAULTA transfers [[eosio::on_notify("core.vaulta::transfer")]] void on_vaulta(name from, name to, asset quantity, string memo) {
+// Or explicitly denying A transfers [[eosio::on_notify("core.vaulta::transfer")]] void on_vaulta(name from, name to, asset quantity, string memo) {
     // Keep in mind you still want these checks, or you will not be able to
-    // transfer VAULTA from the smart contract. if (from == get_self() || to != get_self()) return;
+    // transfer A from the smart contract. if (from == get_self() || to != get_self()) return;
-    check(false, "This contract does not support VAULTA transfers");
+    check(false, "This contract does not support Vaulta (A) transfers");
 }
 ```